 Telogen effluvium is a type of non-scarring alopecia that causes hair to rapidly shed.
 It’s typically not permanent.

-Keep reading to learn more about telogen effluvium, what causes it, and how it’s diagnosed and treated.
+Keep reading to learn more about telogen effluvium, its causes, and how it is diagnosed and treated.

 If you’ve noticed a worrying amount of hair littering your pillows, floor, clothing, or hair brush, you may be experiencing telogen effluvium symptoms.